-You can see the picture below where diffuser and reflector are used at the same time.
+You can see the picture below where the diffuser and reflector are used at the same time.
 You can see the very even when using the diffuser.
-With the diffuser light gets softer and with the reflector, the light balances the shadows on the other side of the light source.
+With the diffuser, the light gets softer, and with the reflector, the light balances the shadows on the other side of the light source.

 How to Master Artificial Lighting

 To master lighting, you need to practice all the time.
-Whether you are out on indoor, I want you to be studying the light.
-If you’re outdoor on a complete sunny day, you will have one main light, the Sun but the shadows on the face will not be pitched black.
+Whether you are out indoors, I want you to be studying the light.
+If you’re outdoor on a completely sunny day, you will have one main light, the Sun but the shadows on the face will not be pitched black.
 It is because the things around us work like natural reflectors.

 In simple words, there is no way I can make you a master of light.
 You must have listned to the saying “Practice Makes a Man Perfect”.
 You have to be aware of of the method of uses and then keep practicing.